-11 things we can learn Sesame Street's Grover about media interview training
+11 things we can learn from Sesame Street's Grover about media interview training

 A real-life example of how to be prepared for media interviews in case the unexpected happens